debojjalb/debojjalb.github.io/_pages/Gallery.md

     </div>
     <div>
         <img src="/images/Quebec.jpg" alt="Image 6.4">
         <p><strong>Caption:</strong> A walk through downtown, Quenec City.
-In pic: Fairmont Le Château Frontenac and streets of Old Quebec, Quebec City Streets of Old Quebec, Oh you beauty!
-The roads, the architecture, the ambience, the heritage, the food, there’s nothing you can’t admire about this city.</p>
+In pic: Fairmont Le Château Frontenac and streets of Old Quebec, Quebec City Streets of Old Quebec, The roads, the architecture, the ambience, the heritage, the food, there’s nothing you can’t admire about this city.</p>
     </div>
 </div>